eberlitz/WebApiClientTS/README.md

 Install-Package WebApiClientTS
 ```

+### There is two way to use it

+### First way

+This is the old way, at this mode you need to explicit create a controller in your application.
 Them you need to implement a specific controller in your API to explore your API and generate the client API when you call that.
 ```csharp
 #if DEBUG // Use it just on development